safherofficial/policy/README.md

 - Encrypted at rest on the server; accessible only to the account owner via authenticated API.

 ### ⏰ Guardian Angel Timer
-Dead-man switch: set a check-in interval, get reminded, and if you fail to confirm safety within the window, the SOS auto-fires with your last known position.
+Dead-man switch: set a check-in interval, get reminded, and if you fail to confirm safety within the window, the SOS auto-fires with your last known position — sent silently in the background on Android when configured, or via the normal composer flow otherwise.
+- **Single-delivery guarantee** — the native background alarm/SMS path now closes out its own session the moment it delivers (or confirms a prior delivery) for an automatic timer expiry.
+This prevents the app from re-firing a second, redundant "SOS with confirmation" request the next time you bring it to the foreground after a background auto-send.
+- **Voice-trigger escalation** — see "Hands-free activation" above: your safeword calls 112 directly while a Guardian Angel session is active.
+- A temporary, read-only diagnostics panel (Guardian Angel screen → "Diagnostica timer") surfaces the native timer's last scheduled time, alarm mode, and last SMS result, for QA/support purposes only — it does not change any Guardian Angel/SOS behaviour.

 ### 📞 Fake incoming call
 Simulates a phone call at a scheduled time — useful for exiting uncomfortable situations discreetly.